thoughtbot/testing-rails/book/intermediate_testing/testing_in_isolation/testing_side_effects.md

 that we told the mailer to send the email at the appropriate time and trust that it will do its job correctly like proper object-oriented citizens.

-Say we send an email to moderators when a new link is added to the site:

-` app/controllers/links_controller.rb@b6755ba1b764d1d1

 RSpec provides two ways of "listening" for and expecting on  messages sent to collaborators.
 These are **mocking** and **spying**.